bond0707/Vigenere-Cipher-Encryptor-Decryptor/README.md

-# Vigenère Cypher Encryptor/Decryptor
+# Vigenère Cipher Encryptor/Decryptor

-This is a simple project that implements a **Vigenère Cypher** for encrypting plaintext and decrypting cyphertext.
-It is deployed on streamlit cloud [here.](https://vigenerecypher.streamlit.app/ "Vigenere Cypher Encryptor Decryptor")
+This is a simple project that implements a **Vigenère Cipher** for encrypting plaintext and decrypting ciphertext.
+It is deployed on Streamlit cloud [here.](https://vigenerecipher.streamlit.app/ "Vigenere Cipher Encryptor Decryptor")

-## About Vigenère Cyphers
+## About Vigenère Ciphers

 A **Vigenère Cipher** is a polyalphabetic substitution cipher where each plaintext letter is encrypted with a different substitution alphabet based on a keyword.
 This makes it more secure than a simple substitution cipher.
 To encrypt/decrypt data using this method, a **Vigenère** **Table** is used.